 - If your aim is to create sales, you can measure response easily.

-- If your objective is to raise your company profile, you will have to carry out market research to assess its impact on customers' attitudes.
+- If your objective is to raise your company profile, you may want to carry out market research to assess its impact on customers' attitudes.

 Most online advertising can be monitored simply and directly